 I was recently discussing a website project with a client who wanted to save some money and some time by having us design the website first, with a possibility of creating a real logo for her as a future project.
-I thought I’d share the reasons you need to have a logo before you can get started on a website project.
+I thought I’d share the reasons why you need to start with the logo before you can get started on a website project.

 The logo design is the base your brand is built on

-Your logo and branding are the most important part of your project – the keystone that holds everything together, if you will!
-In the normal course of a logo and website project, we would first spend a few weeks settling on an identity for your company: nailing down the logo, color scheme, fonts, and other little details.
-Then the site design (as well as your business cards, letterhead, and whatever other marketing materials you may be interested in) would largely be informed by the design we had created as your identity.
+Your logo and branding are the most important part of your project – the keystone that holds everything together.
+In the normal course of a logo and website project, we would first create a brand identity for your company: nailing down the logo, color scheme, typography, graphics, patterns and other details.
+Then the site design (as well as your business cards, social media graphics, and the other marketing materials you need) would be informed by the design we had created as your identity.

 Branding choices will strongly influence the website design

 When a web designer starts a project with a strong logo in hand, she’ll echo the colors, fonts, and feeling in the logo throughout the site.
 Without that important piece, it would be hard to design a site that captured your business’ style.
 If the website was designed before the logo, you would be stuck either redesigning the site to work with the “real” logo when it comes, or compromising on the logo to make it work with the site design that’s already in place.